Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 pdfjs.GlobalWorkerOptions.workerSrc = `//unpkg.com/pdfjs-dist@${pdfjs.version}/build/pdf.worker.min.js`;
 ```

+## React Resize Detector

+- [react-resize-detector](https://www.npmjs.com/package/react-resize-detector) is helps for width automatically increse decrese in pdf view port check it in the code for better unstanding.

 ## UploadThing

 - [UploadThing](https://uploadthing.com/) is the easiest way to add file uploads to your full-stack TypeScript application